elldritch/orbit/README.md

 * Helmet for security
 * Enrouten for routing
 * Stylus+Nib for CSS preprocessing
+* Automatic view rendering for anything in views folder
-* 404 and 500 pages under 'errors' view folder.
+* 404 and 500 pages under 'errors' view folder

 ### Routing
 Orbit uses `express-enrouten` as its default routing engine.
 Enrouten scans the `controllers` directory for any modules that export a function of the signature `function(app){ ... }` and passes them the Express app.